2025 Gaza Strip anti-Hamas protests: 2 April

 A mass protest was held in Beit Lahia, demanding removal of Hamas rule and an end of war.

 6 April

 Dozens of Gazans protested against Hamas in Jabalia, chanting slogans such as "Hamas are terrorists" and "Hamas are garbage".

 16 April

 A protest against war and Hamas was held in Beit Lahia.

 27 April

 Dozens of protestors participated in a protest against war and Hamas rule in Beit Lahia.
 Hamas reportedly intimidated journalists who attempted to report on the protest.

 19 May

 Hundreds of protestors protested against war and Hamas in Khan Yunis.

 21 May

 Protests continued in Khan Yunis calling for Hamas's removal and an end to the war.

 21 July

 Several dozens of protestors participated in a protest against Hamas and in support of truce in Khan Yunis.

+22 August

+In August 2025, hundreds of Palestinians in Gaza City staged rallies, calling for an end of the war and halting Israel's invasion of the city.

 Reprisals

 29 March

 On 29 March, the family of 22-year-old Oday Nasser Al Rabay (Rabie), who participated in the protests, said that he was kidnapped, tortured, and killed by Hamas militants.
 Some reports said that his body had been dragged through the streets before it was returned to his family’s home.
 Thousands of people attended his funeral, shouting "In spirit and blood we'll redeem you, Odai!", "Allahu akbar", and "Out, out, out!
 Hamas out!".
 Rabie’s brother said Rabie was wearing only his underwear with a rope around his neck when he was returned.
 Rabie’s brother brought him to a hospital where he died.